auguwu/auguwu/README.md

 # hello there
-gay furry who likes to code and play video games
+Hi, I am a gay furry who likes to code and play video games for some reason.
+I know JavaScript, TypeScript, C#, Kotlin, Java, and Python.

 ## Maintained Projects
 > **Updated since 9/7/2020**